 The Official Dedication & Lighting Ceremony of the Summersville Lake Lighthouse was held on June 20, 2013

-Radio Stations: Broadcasting from the Top includes: 3WS, CIR 103, Groovy and TNJ.
+Radio Stations: Broadcasted from the Top included: 3WS, CIR 103, Groovy and TNJ.

 The 22nd Virginia Infantry Co "G" Hales Battery Civil War Reenactment Camp set up camp in the Valley below the Lighthouse with 2 cannons that were fired off during the event.